yuruwang26/ELAP-seq-v4/README.md

 bash DKC1-calculate.sh siDKC1-rep1 siDKC1-rep1-calculate.out
 bash DKC1-calculate.sh siDKC1-rep2 siDKC1-rep2-calculate.out
 ```
-## process data in exce files
+## Process data in exce files
-### Calculate RPM value
+### 1. Calculate RPM value
-### Calculate average RPM values for input samples under each condition
+### 2. Calculate average RPM values for input samples under each condition
-### Calculate enrichment level by dividing RPM values of IP sample by the average average values in input samples under the same condition
+### 3. Calculate enrichment level at each site by dividing the RPM value at the site in IP sample by the average RPM value in input samples
-### Calculate enrichment level fold change and p-value using one-sided student's t-test.
+### 4. Calculate fold change of enrichment level between the siDKC1 and sictrl conditions and p-value using one-sided student's t-test.